Web & Product Design

 Nobody cares about the long, boring history of your organisation’s founding in 1983.
 Your “About Us” page is not a history lesson; it’s an opportunity to explain your “why.”

 Tell the story of why the organisation exists.
-Introduce your team with real names and photos.
+Introduce your team by name and with photos.
 People give to people, not to faceless logos.
 Seeing the faces behind the mission makes the operation more human and trustworthy.

 This is also the place for radical transparency.
 Post your financial statements—link to your annual reports.
 Show people exactly where the money goes.
 According to research, around 85% of donors say that financial transparency is a significant factor in their decision to give.
 Hiding this information suggests you have something to hide.